-This document describes the procedures authorized by the Stockton Board of Trustees (BOT) and the State of New Jersey for obtaining approval of new degree-granting programs (or academic offerings expanded from one type of program/offering to another: concentration-minor-certificate-major-baccalaureate-masters-doctoral), for communicating changes in curriculum and/or programs to the campus community and to the state, for managing programs during their life cycle, and for initiating/completing program closure.
+This document describes the procedures authorized by the Stockton Board of Trustees (BOT) and the State of New Jersey for obtaining approval of new degree-granting programs (or academic offerings expanded from one type of program/offering to another), for communicating changes in curriculum and/or programs to the campus community and the state, for managing programs during their life cycle, and for initiating/completing program closure.

-All the options outlined throughout the life cycle of academic programs are subject to the terms and conditions of the Master Agreement between the Council of New Jersey State College Locals, AFT, AFL-CIO, and the State of New Jersey.
+All of the options outlined in this procedure are subject to the terms and conditions of the Master Agreement between the Council of New Jersey State College Locals, AFT, AFL-CIO, and the State of New Jersey.

-DEFINITIONS
+I. DEFINITIONS